 Will you research my family tree for me?

 We are more than happy to point you in the right direction to get started on your family history journey!
 We will help you with finding resources, making them accessible to you, showing you how to use our equipment, and making learning resources available for you.
-We do not conduct research for you.
+Staff can provide up to one hour’s worth of research assistance on your behalf.

 Check out the Genealogy 101 Class at Universal Class, free with your library card.

-Visit us for an introduction to the key resources – census, marriage, death, etc. – to get started.
+Visit us for an introduction to the key resources – census, marriage records, death records, etc. – to get started.
 How-to guides are available in the library’s circulating collection.

 Our library card catalog contains a more extensive list of useful family history books in our collection here.